pboling/gem_bench/README.md

 require "gem_bench/jersey"
 ```

+#### Usage

+If the original gem defines multiple top-level namespaces,
+they can all be renamed by providing more key value pairs in `trades`.
+If the original gem monkey patches other libraries,
+that behavior can't be isolated, so YMMV.

+NOTE: Non-top-level namespaces do not need to be renamed,
+as they are isolated within their parent namespace.

+#### Example

 For a real example, see: https://github.com/panorama-ed/memo_wise/pull/339

+#### Naming: Why `doff_and_don`?

+> Wouldn't "copy_gem" make sense?

+Actually copy is an overloaded term, which creates confusion in this use case.
+This method Generates a temp directory, and creates a copy of a gem within it.
+Re-namespaces the copy according to the `trades` configuration.
+Then requires each file of the "copied gem", resulting
+in a loaded gem that will not have namespace
+collisions when loaded alongside the original-namespaced gem.
+Note that "copied gem" in the previous sentence is ambiguous without the supporting context.
+The "copied gem" can mean either the original, or the "copy", which is why this gem refers to
+a "doffed gem" (the original) and a "donned gem" (the copy).

+Also because `Jersey`.
+Duh...

+#### Advanced Usage

+If a block is provided the contents of each file will be yielded to the block,
+after all namespace substitutions from `trades` are complete, but before the contents
+are written to the donned (re-namespaced) gem.
+The return value of the block will be
+written to the file in this scenario.

 ### New for 2.0.0 - Dropped Support for Ruby 2.0, 2.1, 2.2